magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 - Paste the copied script into the generator function section to simulate temperature, humidity, and CO2 telemetry data;
 - Click "Add".

-We added a "generator" node that will send telemetry to ThingsBoard on behalf of the "Indoor Air Quality Sensor" device every 10 minutes (600 seconds).
+We added a "generator" node that will send telemetry to IoT Hub on behalf of the "Indoor Air Quality Sensor" device every 10 minutes (600 seconds).
 There will be 100 such messages.

 {% include images-gallery.html imageCollection="adding-new-rule-chain-2" %}